The 5 things your newsletter must include

 Relevant and interesting information

-Example: When Google made it more important for sites to be responsive, we created 3 blog posts and a sent this newsletter to help people overcome their confusion and fears about their sites dissapearing from the internet!
-It was part of a campaign to get more clients to come back and get us to redo their websites to be responsive!
+Example: When Google made it more important for sites to be responsive, we built a mini campaign.
+This involved creating 3 blog separate posts.
+The newsletter we sent linked to those.
+We wanted to help people overcome their confusion and fears about their sites disappearing from the internet!

 Example: We sent out a newsletter advising people when it’s right and not right to outsource their social media: Should we do your social media for you?